Skip to article frontmatterSkip to article content

 un+1=(1+hλ)un+hg(tn)u_{n+1} = (1 + h\lambda)u_n + hg(t_n)

-Subtracting gives the error recurrence:
+Subtracting the numerical solution from the exact solution gives the error recurrence:

 En+1=(1+hλ)EnhτnE_{n+1} = (1 + h\lambda)E_n - h\tau_n